 3. Build a brand

 Now that you’ve identified what makes you unique, you need to be able to build a brand around that.
-Decide on a catchy business name, a slogan, and the type of personality you want your business to put out into the world.
+Decide on a catchy business name and the type of personality you want your business to put out into the world.
 Are you a casual or black-tie kind of business?
-Do you want your tagline to be sassy or classic?
+Do you want to be sassy or classic?
 What kind of voice do you want your business to have?
 All these are important things to consider when you’re starting a business.

 Choose the options that will appeal to the customers you want, and then add a bit of your personal flair.
 Once you’ve created your brand, make sure that any marketing or company materials are consistent with that vision.